vasiapol/Kubernetes_Jenkins/Readme.md

 2.Create persistent volume:

-PersistentVolume  is a piece of storage in the cluster that Jenkins is allow to use.
+PersistentVolume  is a piece of memory in the cluster that Jenkins is allow to use.

 `kubectl create  k8s_persistent_volume.yml`